dbgate/dbgate.github.io/_features/administration.md

 There is a hiearchic permission system, permissions for user are inherited from roles.

-You could also configure several authentification methods:
+You could also configure several authentication methods:
-  - None - web app is available without athentification
+  - None - web app is available without authentication
   - Local - web app is authorized against the users in user administration
   - Active Directory - web app is authorized against AD / LDAP, optionally logged user must be defined in user administration
   - OAuth 2.0 - web app is authorized with OAuth 2.0 protocol (eg. Google, Facebook, Keycloak), optionally logged user and (or) group must be defined in user (role) administration